 - MENARA: Assessment of wastewater treatment technologies and promotion of smart irrigation systems in the MENA Region using and eco-friendly gum, led by Dr. Rashed M.Y.
 Al-Sa’ed, Birzeit University, Palestine.

-- TRACE Rehab: Tracing soil amendment impacts of processed wastewater sludge on the rehabilitation of Jordan’s agro-pastoral areas, led by Dr. Stefan Strohmeier of the International Center for Agriculture Research (ICARDA), Lebanon.
+- TRACE Rehab: Tracing soil amendment impacts of processed wastewater sludge on the rehabilitation of Jordan’s agro-pastoral areas, led by Dr. Stefan Strohmeier of the International Center for Agriculture Research (ICARDA), Jordan.

-- Integrating ET mapping times series into operational irrigation management framework, led by Dr. Hadi Jaafar of the American University of Jordan.
+- Integrating ET mapping times series into operational irrigation management framework, led by Dr. Hadi Jaafar of the American University of Beirut.

 - Water intensive agricultural growth in North-Africa: changing gendered farm identities and practices, led by Dr. Lisa Bossenbroek, TARGA-AIDE, Morocco.